P&C Lab News Archive

 • Congratulations to former lab affiliate George Newman, who is starting this month as an Assistant Professor of Organizational Behavior at Yale's School of Management!
 We're glad that he'll be just down the street from now on, so that we can continue our collaborative studies on how we can efficiently communicate information by exploiting the nature of perception.
 (July 2011)

-• Congratulations to Tao Gao!
+• Congratulations to lab graduate student Tao Gao!
 At this past weekend's commencement ceremonies, Tao not only received his Ph.D., but he received the James B. Grossman Dissertation Prize, given annually to the best doctoral dissertation in Psychology at Yale.
 (May 2011)

 • This year, Brian will be serving as the President of the Society for Philosophy and Psychology, delivering the keynote address at the Object Perception Attention and Memory meeting, and branching out beyond the usual venues to deliver an address at the Eastern division meeting of the other APA.
 (April 2011)